 The system is not set up to protect women and survivors.
 You only have to look at public cases like Brock Turner to see that the system is unjust.

-There are many explanations as to why a survivor would rather not report their assault.
+There are many reasons why a survivor would rather not report their assault.
 That’s not your decision to make for a survivor.
-People heal differently and for some that might mean justice through the judicial system.
+People heal differently.
+For some, that might mean justice through the judicial system.
 For others, it might be something else.
-The best thing you can do as a friend is to show your support for whichever decision a survivor chooses to pursue.
+The best thing you can do as a friend is to show your support for whichever decision a survivor pursues.

 7. “Don’t you want to warn other people about your perpetrator?”

 While you might be thinking of how other lives might be affected by a perpetrator continuing to get away with causing harm, you are placing a lot of responsibility on a survivor who is learning to come to terms with their own assault.
-They are putting their mental health first and that’s perfectly valid and acceptable.
+They are putting their mental health first and that’s perfectly valid.

 8. “Did you say no or try to fight back?”

-Asking a survivor why they didn’t say no (or didn’t say it louder, clearer, or repeatedly) or didn’t fight back (harder or longer) is very shaming.
-It implies that they didn’t “try hard enough to not be assault” when really we should be focusing on the fact that the perpetrator committed an assault to begin with.
+Asking a survivor why they didn’t say no (or didn’t say it louder, clearer, or repeatedly) or didn’t fight (harder or longer) is very shaming.
+It implies that they didn’t “try hard enough to not be assault” when we should focus on the fact that someone caused harm to another person.

 9. “Why were you alone with them?”

-Asking a survivor why they were alone with their perpetrator shames the survivor for not having foresight into knowing that they were going to be assaulted.
+Asking a survivor why they were alone with their perpetrator shames the survivor for not having foresight into being assaulted.
 How where they suppose to know?!

 10. “How come you don’t seem bothered by the assault?”

 There’s this one-dimensional idea of what a survivor looks like, behaves like, and reacts like that is simply not accurate.
 Everyone heals uniquely and digests traumatic experiences differently.
-Survivors might use different words, labels, and voices to talk about their experience, or they might not talk about it t all.
-Some people are affected deeply and others move on quickly.
-Every survivor is unique and how they deal (or don’t deal) with their experience is not for you to judge.
-Some folks may not identify with the word survivor, either.
+Survivors might use different words, labels, and voices to talk about their experience, or they might not talk about it at all.
+Some people take a long time to heal while others move on quickly.
+How a survivor deals (or don’t deal) with their experience is not for you to judge.
+Some folks may not even identify with the word survivor.
 As a friend, your role is to a be trusting supporter, not an investigator.

-Next time a friend, a colleague, or a peer confides to you #MeToo, think twice before you start asking questions.
+Next time a friend, a colleague, or a peer confides to you #MeToo, think twice before you ask questions.
 Try listening first. ❤

-For support or resources on providing support, visit ryerson.ca/consentcomesfirst.
+For support or resources on how to provide support, visit ryerson.ca/consentcomesfirst.